 Be sure to monitor any little perfectionists in class today.
 Don't let them become too discouraged by today's activity.
 Help them understand the point of the lesson: they can't be perfect, but Jesus is!
-5. Transition to the lesson.

-No matter how hard we try, we can never be perfect.
-We are sinful human beings; we make mistakes, we forget, we make poor choices, and we sin.
 But there is Someone Who is perfectly perfect all the time.
 And only a perfectly perfect person is qualified to be our Savior.
 Jesus proved that He alone is perfect.
 Therefore He is the only perfect sacrifice for sin.
 Let's go to God's Word to find out how Jesus passed the test of perfection.